Kangaroo Route: One-stop flights (1974–2018)

 In April 1974 Qantas commenced operating a one stop service from Perth to London with only one stop in Bombay with Boeing 707s.
+In October 1988 Qantas introduced a one stop service from Sydney to London with Boeing 747-300s.

-In 1989 Qantas set a world distance record for commercial jets when a Boeing 747-400, the City of Canberra (VH-OJA), flew non-stop from London to Sydney in just over 20 hours (with special fuel and without passengers or cargo).
+In 1989 Qantas set a world distance record for commercial jets when a Boeing 747-400, the City of Canberra, flew non-stop from London to Sydney in just over 20 hours (with special fuel and without passengers or cargo).
 This was the only nonstop flight ever made between both cities for the next 3 decades.

-As part of a new arrangement with Emirates, from 2013 all Qantas through services to the United Kingdom stopped in Dubai rather than their traditional Singapore stop, and said their "Asian services were no longer be a subsidiary of the 'Kangaroo Route'".
-A hub in the middle of a route is more effective than a hub at either end as connecting traffic more easily fills the plane.
+Starting in January 2009, Qantas began utilising its new A380 aircraft on the Kangaroo Route, raising its capacity to 450 passengers per flight.

-Qantas also announced that its service to Frankfurt via Singapore would end in April 2013, leaving London as its only European destination.
+As part of a partnership approved in 2013 with Emirates, Qantas announced that its services to London would stop in Dubai rather than Singapore, beginning that same year.
+Qantas also announced that its services to Frankfurt via Singapore would be discontinued in April 2013, leaving London as its only European destination.

-After years of low demand and less popularity on Dubai services, Qantas announced in August 2017 that the Sydney-Dubai-London A380 Service will revert to a Sydney-Singapore-London service due to strong demand in the Asian market.
-Qantas flights on the traditional Kangaroo Route from Sydney to London reverted to a stopover in Singapore instead of Dubai on 25 March 2018.
-Five years after the change to fly through Dubai, Qantas uses the Airbus A380 on its new flagship route QF1/2, between Sydney and London via Singapore.